udoprog/musli/crates/musli-web/README.md

 * [Channel support] allowing the server to identify the source of a message and clients to correlate messages.
 * A [negotiable body format], so a client can pick how much schema evolution it needs and the server adapts to it.
-Message envelopes use a fixed encoding so negotiation itself never depends on the outcome.
+Message envelopes never depend on the outcome, so negotiation itself is always readable.
+* A [selectable socket mode], so a connection can be switched from binary frames to text ones whose envelope is a block of `<key>: <value>` lines.
+  Together with [`Format::Json`] this makes the whole conversation readable in a proxy or a browser inspector, which is what it is for.

 The available formats, from most compact to most capable, are [`Format::Packed`], [`Format::Storage`], [`Format::Wire`] (the default, and